 Treatment and rehydration solutions for diarrhoea, gastro and vomiting

-How to rehydrate during gastro, diarrhea and vomiting?
+How to rehydrate during gastroenteritis, diarrhea and vomiting?

-Your doctor or pharmacist has already advised you to drink plenty of water when you have suffered from gastrointestinal illness.
-Indeed, the latter can cause diarrhea and vomiting, having consequences on your level of hydration.
-In this article we will see what gastroenteritis is and what are its causes.
+Your doctor or pharmacist has already recommended that you drink plenty of water when you have suffered from gastroenteritis.
+Indeed, the latter can cause diarrhea and vomiting, which has consequences on your level of hydration.
+In this article we will see what gastroenteritis is and what its causes are.
 Then, we will present the origins and consequences on the body of diarrhea and vomiting.
-Finally, we will see the means to rehydrate.
+Finally, we will see the means to rehydrate .

 What is gastroenteritis?

-Gastroenteritis is a gastrointestinal infection caused by certain viruses, bacteria or parasites that cause inflammation of the lining of the intestine.
-Among the various forms of gastro, we distinguish viral gastroenteritis which occurs especially in winter, generally in the form of an epidemic.
+Gastroenteritis is a gastrointestinal infection caused by certain viruses, bacteria or parasites that cause inflammation of the intestinal mucosa.
+Among the different forms of gastroenteritis, we distinguish viral gastroenteritis which occurs mainly in winter, usually in the form of an epidemic.
 In general, it lasts less than 3 days and does not require drug treatment.

-There is also bacterial gastro, it can be due to different bacteria such as Escherichia coli or Salmonella.
+There is also bacterial gastroenteritis, which can be caused by different bacteria such as Escherichia coli or Salmonella.
 In this case, antibiotic treatment is necessary.

-Whatever the cause of gastro, it causes dehydration (especially if it is accompanied by vomiting), and is accentuated in people at risk such as the elderly, infants or people with a chronic illness.
-The incubation period is between 24 and 72 hours, that is to say that it is after this period following contact with the bacteria that the first signs of gastro appear.
+Whatever the cause of gastroenteritis, it causes dehydration (especially if accompanied by vomiting), and is accentuated in people at risk such as the elderly, infants or people with a chronic illness.
+The incubation period is between 24 and 72 hours, that is to say that it is after this period following contact with the bacteria that the first signs of gastroenteritis appear.
 The first manifestation of this is acute and sudden diarrhea.
-We speak of diarrhea when there is an increase in the frequency of stools (more than 3 stools in 24 hours) accompanied by a change in their consistency ranging from soft to liquid.
-During a gastro, you can also find nausea and / or vomiting, abdominal pain, fever and sometimes blood in the stool.
+Diarrhea is when there is an increase in the frequency of stools (more than 3 stools in 24 hours) accompanied by a change in their consistency ranging from soft to liquid.
+During gastroenteritis, nausea and/or vomiting, abdominal pain, fever and sometimes blood in the stool can also be found.

 Diarrhea: causes and physiological consequences

-Apart from gastro, diarrhea can be caused by food intolerance (even food allergies), chronic inflammation of the intestine, hormonal disorders, excessive transit, unbalanced intestinal flora or taking medication.
-Indeed, diarrhea is one of the side effects of many drugs.
+Apart from gastroenteritis, diarrhea can be caused by food intolerance (or even food allergies), chronic inflammation of the intestine, hormonal disorders, overactive transit, unbalanced intestinal flora or taking medication.
+In fact, diarrhea is one of the side effects of many medications.

-Normally, water is absorbed from the intestine (in the jejunum, ileum and colon) by active salt transport and osmosis.
-Water is also secreted towards the lumen of the intestine, there is a real balance between secretion and absorption of water allowing optimal assimilation of nutrients then drying of the stools which then become solid.
+Normally, water is absorbed in the intestine (in the jejunum, ileum and colon) by active salt transport and osmosis.
+Water is also secreted into the lumen of the intestine, there is a real balance between secretion and absorption of water allowing optimal assimilation of nutrients and then drying of the stools which then become solid.

-However, by different mechanisms, the water is not well absorbed and/or too secreted, there is then an excess of water in the intestine and the stools remain liquid or soft, which causes diarrhoea.
-Thus, during diarrhea, there is therefore a significant loss of water and electrolytes and if they last several days, this can lead to a state of dehydration if the losses are not compensated.
+However, through different mechanisms, water is not well absorbed and/or secreted too much, there is then an excess of water in the intestine and the stools remain liquid or soft which causes diarrhea.
+Thus, during diarrhea, there is a significant loss of water and electrolytes and if they last several days, this can lead to a state of dehydration if the losses are not compensated.

-To avoid the aggravation of diarrhea, there are foods that are recommended and others are to be avoided.
+To avoid worsening diarrhea, there are foods that are recommended and others that should be avoided.

 What to eat during diarrhea:

-- Avoid all foods that promote intestinal transit such as fibers that are contained in fruits and vegetables
+- Avoid all foods that promote intestinal transit such as fibers contained in fruits and vegetables

-- However, certain fruits and vegetables are recommended during diarrhea such as bananas and carrots or cooked fruits such as compotes (apple, pear, quince, etc.)
+- However, certain fruits and vegetables are recommended for diarrhea, such as bananas and carrots or cooked fruits such as compotes (apple, pear, quince, etc.)

 - Eat starchy foods (rice and white pasta, potatoes) because they have a constipating effect

-- Salt the dishes slightly more.
-Salt helps keep water in the body as well as mineral salts
+- Add a little more salt to dishes.
+Salt helps to retain water in the body as well as mineral salts.

 Vomiting: